Depictions of nudity

 Depictions of nudity include all of the representations or portrayals of the unclothed human body in visual media.
 In a picture-making civilization, pictorial conventions continually reaffirm what is natural in human appearance, which is part of socialization.
 In Western societies, the contexts for depictions of nudity include information, art and pornography.
 Information includes both science and education.
-Any ambiguous image not easily fitting into one of these categories may be misinterpreted, leading to disputes.
+Any image not easily fitting into one of these three categories may be misinterpreted, leading to disputes.
 The most contentious disputes are between fine art and erotic images, which define the legal distinction of which images are permitted or prohibited.

-Definitions

 A depiction is defined as any lifelike image, ranging from precise representations to verbal descriptions.
 Portrayal is a synonym of depiction, but includes playing a role on stage as one form of representation.

 Nudity in art

-Nudity in art – painting, sculpture and more recently photography – has generally reflected social standards of the time in aesthetics and modesty/morality.
+Nudity in art—painting, sculpture, and more recently photography—has generally reflected social standards of the time in aesthetics and modesty/morality.
 At all times in human history, the human body has been one of the principal subjects for artists.
 It has been represented in paintings and statues since prehistory.

-Portraits and nudes without a pretense to allegorical or mythological meaning were a fairly common genre of art during all centuries.
-Some regard Goya's La Maja desnuda of around 1800, which provoked outrage in Spanish society over the model painted with and without her clothes (desnuda means nude), as "the first totally profane life-size female nude in Western art", but paintings of nude females were not uncommon, especially paintings of mistresses and lover of kings, dukes and other aristocrats and mistresses and wives of the artists.
-La Maja desnuda was different in only one way, it was exhibited on a public art exhibition.

-With the expansion of the display of nudity in art beyond traditional galleries, some exhibitions experience backlash from individuals that equate all nude representations with sexuality, and thus inappropriate for viewing by the general public.

-Although naked, Andrea Doria is not fragile or frail.
+Venus figurines are well-known examples from this era.

+For the ancient Greeks, male nudity was considered heroic and sensually pleasing.
+This attitude is reflected in their artworks, which portray the human body in idealized form.
+In addition, it was perfectly acceptable for a man to openly admire the physique of another.
+Vase paintings and sculptures of nude women were also made, exhibiting the female counterpart to heroic nudity in men.
+One example of such an artwork is the sculpture Aphrodite of Knidos by Praxiteles of Athens from the fourth century B.C.

+Bronzino's so-called "allegorical portraits" such as the Portrait of Andrea Doria as Neptune, of Genoese Admiral Andrea Doria, are less typical but possibly even more fascinating due to the peculiarity of placing a publicly recognized personality in the nude as a mythical figure, Neptune or Poseidon, god of the sea and earthquakes.
+Although naked, Doria is not fragile or frail.
 He is depicted as a powerful virile man, showing masculine spirit, strength, vigor, and power.

-Bronzino's so-called "allegorical portraits", such as this Genoese admiral, Andrea Doria are less typical but possibly even more fascinating due to the peculiarity of placing a publicly recognized personality in the nude as a mythical figure.